ASVi museum: Description of the historic line

-From avenue de la Couture, a section of the former vicinal also allows to reach the lower part of Thuin on the banks of Sambre.
+From Avenue de la Couture, a section of the former vicinal runs down Grand'Rue to the lower part of Thuin on the banks of Sambre.

-In August 2010, a 3 km extension to Biesme-sous-Thuin has been inaugurated.
-It is established on the platform of the former SNCB line from Mons to Chimay.
+In August 2010, a 3 km extension to Biesme-sous-Thuin was inaugurated.
+It follows the trackbed of the former SNCB line from Mons to Chimay.

 Rolling stock

 The collection also includes a PCC streetcar which has quite an uncommon story.
 It is part of a first series of 24 cars built for Belgium in 1950, which were transferred to Belgrade in 1960.
 One model of this iconic vehicle was brought back to Belgium in 1986.